Rockypocky77/ChancifySATPrep/sat11.md

 If the data were graphed with temperature on the horizontal axis and reaction time on the vertical axis, the line of best fit would most likely have

-A) a positive slope, because higher temperatures mean longer times.
+A) an upward-sloping trend, indicating that increased temperature values correspond to increased reaction duration measurements.

-B) a negative slope, because higher temperatures mean shorter times.
+B) a downward-sloping trend, showing that as temperature increases along the horizontal axis, reaction time decreases along the vertical axis.

-C) a slope of zero, because time does not change with temperature.
+C) a horizontal line with no slope, demonstrating that reaction time remains constant regardless of temperature variations.

-D) alternating positive and negative segments.
+D) a complex pattern with segments that slope upward and downward in alternating sequence, reflecting inconsistent temperature-time relationships.

 In the context of this passage, the word "effect" in "effect of temperature" most nearly refers to

-A) the appearance of the thermometer.
+A) the visual characteristics and physical properties of the temperature-measuring instrument used in the experiment.

-B) the cause of the reaction.
+B) the underlying mechanism or factor that initiates and drives the chemical reaction process itself.

-C) the influence temperature has on reaction time.
+C) the measurable impact or influence that variations in temperature exert on the duration required for the reaction to proceed to completion.

-D) the researcher's opinion of the results.
+D) the subjective interpretation or evaluative judgment that the researcher forms regarding the experimental outcomes and their significance.

 Questions 21–30: Paired Passages (Humanities / Education)